YangletLiu/Seismic_Sensory_Data_Analysis/Readme.md

 The figure shows the RSE of the Tubal-Alt-Min algorithm and TNN algorithm for varying frontal slice sampling rates from 80% to 98%.<br>

+run Tubal_TNN.m in the error folder to get the figure

 The recovery result of a special seismic traces in the missing slices:
 --